 Oaks Amusement Park

-Clearly, Oaks Amusement Park is a well-established venue for kids and families, and their Chipper’s Woods Miniature Golf Course is no exception.
-A newer addition to the amusement park, it offers 18 holes of rolling terrain and varied obstacles.
+Everybody knows that Oaks Amusement Park is the place to go for great rides and roller skating, but their Chipper’s Woods Miniature Golf Course is should not be overlooked.
+This newer addition to the amusement park, has 18 super-fun holes on a rolling terrain with exciting obstacles to maneuver through.
 Shaded by beautiful big oak trees, with a gorgeous view of the Willamette River, it is a popular destination during the warm summer months.
 Of course, a trip to Oaks Park with your littles may involve more than just a round of mini-golf, but the park offers lots of package options to meet your price point.

 photo: Eagle Landing via Yelp

 Eagle Landing Golf Course

 If you are looking for a scenic mini-golf experience Eagle Landing is your place to go.
 It’s 36-hole challenge winds through trees, waterfalls, fountains, and mountains keeping the game interesting and pleasing to the eye.
 While getting out your clubs is the perfect summer activity, this location stays open during the day all year long and then extends into the evening during the warm months.
 If you are planning your game at night, remember: last call for mini golf is 9:30 pm.

 Hours: Daily, 7 a.m.-10 p.m.
 Jun.-Sept., 9 a.m.-5 p.m.
 Oct.-May